 Sound is as integral an element of a mesmerizing scene as the actors, backgrounds, and visual effects.
 Going silent for a moment after an intense scene helps the viewer reflect on what they have seen.
 Leaving a tune to play out in the background ever so slightly sets up the tune without obscuring the dialogue.
 Tuning or muting background noises and audio clutter will ensure that the video never breaks the immersion.

-Without further ado, let’s explore how to mute the video and add music, eliminate unnecessary noises, or increase the volume on the crucial scene in your clip.
+Without further ado, let’s explore how to mute the video and add audio, eliminate unnecessary noises, or increase the volume on the crucial scene in your clip.

-How to Add Music to Your Video in 5 Easy Steps
+How to Add Audio to Your Video in Windows 10

 Step #1.
 Pick the tool and prepare your files.